BARRETTMEAG/Lucidum/Trees/RAG2/README.md

 Original trees are what the trees like prior to posterior probability was applied.

 MCC and CCD0_MAP are what it looks like after posterior probablity and 95% height is applied.

+The MC1R_MLtree shows the maximum likelihood tree created in R.